FranciscoPerMan/GitMinerGroup5/README.md

-# GitMiner
- GitMiner - Mining tool for Git project platforms
+# GitMiner project

+## Description

+Set of microservices that read and store data from different git cloud providers.